pa4080/mw-PrivateWikiAccessControl/README.md

 ![MediaWiki:InternalWhitelist Example](.readme-images/internal-whitelist-api-example.png)

-By default `PrivateWikiAccessControl.api.php` will write the log file `$IP/cache/PWAC_Api.log` that contains all API queries made to it (the maximum size of the log file is 100 Kb).
+By default `PrivateWikiAccessControl.api.php` will write the log file `$IP/cache/PWAC_Api.log` that contains all API requests made to it (the maximum size of the log file is 100 Kb).
 By the following command you can debug which API requests you want to whitelist.

 ````bash
 tail -F ../../cache/PWAC_Api.log